piemar/mongodb-fle-queryable-aws-azure-gcp/README.md

-# MongoDB CSFLE and Queryable Encryption with AWS KMS
+# MongoDB CSFLE and Queryable Encryption with AWS KMS and Azure KeyVault
 __Setup of CSFLE and Queryable Encrption with AWS KMS or Azure Keyvault__

 __SA Maintainer__: [Pierre Petersson](mailto:pierre.petersson@mongodb.com) <br/>